AKayy2020/Unit4/README.md

 # Criteria E: Evaluation
 ## Evaluation
-After meeting with the client _(see Appendix X for full interview transcript)_, I got to the conclusion that I successfully satisfied the client’s needs and goals for this website.

-### Beta tester evaluation:
-After meeting with my beta tester (see Appendix X for interview transcript), I discovered that as a loyal Konbini client, Mr. D. is happy with the website and says he will start using it to connect with other Konbini fans about his favorite products.
-He likes the statistical information and the prices tables, which he finds interesting and useful.
-However, he did not like that the posts do not have a like button, and agreed with the developer that it should be added (see Recommendations section for more details).

 ### Client evaluation:
 The product satisfied all the success criteria initially established.
 1. The first thing I see when entering the link is a welcome page (landing page).
 I like that it contains pictures of what the website does once registered.
 I felt excited about registering!
 2. I liked how the website had the privacy needed: all the important parts of the website are behind the registration page.
 I can also see how there are password requirements to increase security.
 However, it should not let students from outside the school to register, so it should only allow users with the school’s email domain.
 3. I see how I can quickly write an update for my clients to see, and delete it when needed.
 This is solving many problems for me!
 4. I also like how I can update very fast the prices and products available at the store.
 I am satisfied with that!
 5. I am fascinated by how effectively users can write posts, and I love even more than I am able (as an admin) to delete them.
 This will allow me to delete all the posts that criticize my store, thank you!
+However, the images section is not very functional, as I can find errors if I use a special selection of inputs.
+6. You provided a great solution for the messages page.
+Now I can write private 1-to-1 messages to my customers, and they can do the same!
-6. I found the statistics part very interesting, I wondered for a long time which where the numerical data and info of the users and products.
+7. I found the statistics part very interesting, I wondered for a long time which where the numerical data and info of the users and products.

+In the meeting _(see Apendix C for questionnaire)_ I discovered that this feedback the client has provided is very useful for me as a developer.
+Now I know that I got good understanding of my client's requirements, as I have met them all.
+About the areas for improvement, they look reasonable and I am excited about working with them in the future.
+Overall, it has been a challenging but rewarding project.

+### Beta tester evaluation:
+After meeting with my beta tester _(see Appendix D for interview transcript)_, I discovered that as a loyal Konbini client, Mr. D. is happy with the website and says he will start using it to connect with other Konbini fans about his favorite products.
+He likes the statistical information and the prices tables, which he finds interesting and useful.
+However, he did not like that the posts do not have a like button, and agreed with the developer that it should be added (see Recommendations section for more details).

 ## Recommendations
 1. Add a likes function for the posts.
 Currently, users can just publish the posts, but cannot interact with them.
 A good extension would be to allow users to indicate which posts are their favorite, as many social media do.
 I think this would be manageable, but would require modifying the data that each post contains in the database to include those likes.